 An Overview of Mental Health in Noblesville, Indiana

 Home to the beautiful Hamilton County Courthouse, Noblesville, Indiana is a central Indiana city that is warm and welcoming.
 While over 58,000 individuals are proud to call this city their home, there are underlying mental health issues that need to be addressed.
 If you’re a resident of Noblesville or Hamilton County, here are some local resources and important statistics to help you handle your mental health challenges.

 Mental health is a national issue.
-All across the country there are many individuals who are suffering from mental health challenges.
-Here are just a few common challenges that are present throughout Noblesville, Indiana and the country:
+All across the country, many individuals are suffering from mental health challenges.
+Here are just a few common challenges that are present throughout Noblesville, Indiana, and the country: